8 Ways to Create a Luxury Bedroom for Kids

 You also want to invest in a durable yet comfortable mattress that will grow with your kids.
 Our youth mattress, for example, is dual-sided and ideal for kids ages 3 to 12.
 Firmer foams on the 3+ side offer optimal spinal support for younger children, while our Lumbar Zone® Active Spinal Wire on the 8+ side offers ideal support for older children.

-It's all wrapped in a 100% organic cotton cover that's hypoallergenic and antimicrobial.
+It's all wrapped in an organic cotton cover that's hypoallergenic and antimicrobial.
 Plus, the foams inside the mattress are certified to be free of harmful chemicals.
 Finally, a water-resistant finish and internal waterproof barrier protect the mattress against stains and spills and make cleaning easy.

 The bottom line: By adding a few luxurious touches to your child's bedroom, you can create the ultimate cozy, comfortable space for them.